-BJA will workshop with school representatives to develop a picture of the schools uniqueness and local talent, its long-term growth expectations and translate this into a schedule of facilities that will ultimately be needed.
-Quantitative needs and spatial requirements are identified but also qualitative nuances that will guide the schools’ identity.
-Talks, discussions and use of creative media help form a common understanding.
-This is all wrapped up in the Brief that guides the design process.
-It is a key and often under-valued document.
+BJA will workshop with school representatives to develop a picture of the School’s unique identity and it’s long-term growth expectations and translate this into a schedule of facilities that will ultimately be needed.
+Quantitative needs and spatial requirements are identified and also important qualitative principles & nuances that will reflect the Schools’ identity.
+Interactive design workshops, discussions and use of creative media help form a common understanding.
+This is all encapsulated in the written Brief that underpins the architectural design process.
+A comprehensive, clear Brief is a key document and it’s importance cannot be overstated!

-We then map the capacity, location or availability of services such as water, power, sewer and storm water.
+BJA then map the capacity, location or availability of services such as water, power, sewer and stormwater infrastructure.

-Site restrictions such as planning controls, bushfire and vegetation ecology, access roads and parking, as well as topographical slopes and features are assessed.
+Site constraints and opportunities such as planning controls, bushfire and vegetation ecology, access roads and parking, as well as topographical slopes and landform features are assessed.

-This background work is the basis for preparing site planning sketches in which outside spaces and relationships are defined and embraced by buildings, the gesture and grouping of which goes a long way to establishing the School’s character through quality of built space.
+This critical site analysis is background work for preparing site planning sketches.
+The way in which outside spaces are defined and embraced by buildings plus the gesture and grouping of buildings is integral to establishing the School’s character through quality of built space.

-The schools investment in this stage is invaluable as it establishes the scale, location and capacity of services to meet long term needs and avoids costly upgrades at a later date.
-It allows for identification of cost effective stages and grouping of construction and allows the timely preparation of grant applications and cost planning.
+The School’s investment in this stage is invaluable as it establishes the scale, location and capacity of services to meet long term needs and avoids costly upgrades later.
+A good Master Plan identifies cost effective construction stages and facilitates the timely preparation of funding/grant applications and cost planning.

-We are frequently asked to assist with planning for a school that is partially established and without a master plan.
-Typically we need to re evaluate the usefulness of existing adapted buildings, compromised teaching spaces and domestic scaled services plus advise if there is adequate land to accommodate the schools ultimate growth.
+We are often asked to assist with planning for a young school that is partially established and without a Master Plan.
+Typically a first task is to evaluate the usefulness of existing adapted buildings, compromised teaching spaces and domestic scaled services plus advise if there is adequate land to accommodate the School’s ultimate desired growth.

-Schools depend on government grants to realize their building program.
-Our experience is that having a master plan gives the grant authority confidence in a school and gives weight to the application.
-We are able to assist with simple footprint sketches of proposed buildings and in the preparation of realistic cost plans with allowances for services upgrades.
+Schools often depend on government grants to realize their building program.
+Our experience is that having an up to date Master Plan gives the grant authority confidence in a school and gives weight to the application.
+BJA can assist by providing simple footprint plans of proposed buildings and in the preparation of realistic cost plans including, for example, allowances for services upgrades.
 We provide independent certification at the end of the project.

-We put in place a consistent design process so the completed school reads as a whole, but evolving organism rather than a pastiche of different styles.
-The environment is enlivened by an artistic use of colour, form and spatial experience.
+Our encompassing architectural design process ensures that each completed school reads as a whole, yet evolving, organism avoiding a pastiche of different styles.
+The created school environment is enlivened by an artistic use of colour, form and spatial experience.

-The stages from design through to construction are similar to those outlined in Residential Services except that consideration needs to be given to the roles and responsibilities of building committees, the school Board, the project representative and the appropriate involvement of teachers and the broader school community.
+The stages from architectural design through to construction are similar to those outlined in Residential Services except that consideration needs to be given to the roles and responsibilities of building committees, the School Board or leadership management, the project representative and the appropriate involvement of teachers and the broader school community.